• Skip to main content

 Absolutely not, especially if you’re doing them properly.
 If anything, better core control and well-progressed ab rollout is a great way of securing the spine for heavy lifting and sports.

-The ability to control your core while you extend your hips/shoulders is incredibly important for sports performance and long-term health/wellbeing.
+The ability to control your core while you extend your hips/shoulders is incredibly important for sports performance and long-term health and well-being.
 This protects you from injury.

 The only time you’re going to get injured doing ab rollouts is when you’re doing something too advanced for your experience, or performing them incorrectly.
 We recommend really paying attention to the videos in this article and taking time to get everything right!